 3.2.3 Agronomic Efficiency (AEN)

 AEN is the product of the efficiency of N recovery from applied N and the efficiency, with which the plant uses each additional unit of acquired N. Fertilizer-oriented N management, especially in conjunction with PM, reported the highest AEN in both years.
 While 60 kg N applied through various organic manures could not increase the grain yield as efficiently as fertilizers (Table 2).
 Sharma et al. (2004) and Srinivas et al. (2005) obtained higher AEN in kharif sorghum cultivation with integrated nitrogen management.
-Nevertheless, PM demonstrated a 4 kg grain increase per kg of applied N than FYM and VC.
+Nevertheless, PM demonstrated a 4 kg grain increase per kg of applied N compared to FYM and VC.

 3.2.4 Partial Factor Productivity (PFPN)